istio/istio.io/content/docs/concepts/security/index.md

 ### Using Istio authorization on plain TCP protocols

-The examples in [Service role](#servicerole) and [Service role binding](#servicerolebinding) show the typical way to use Istio authorization on services using HTTP protocol.
+The examples in [Service role](#servicerole) and [Service role binding](#servicerolebinding) show the typical way to use Istio authorization on services using the HTTP protocol.
 In those examples, all fields in a service role and service role binding are supported.

 Istio authorization supports services using any plain TCP protocols, such as MongoDB.
 In this case,